I am obsessed with Iron Orchid Designs and all of their products. Look at these amazing leaf chargers I made for my fall table settings.

 I kind of can’t believe I made these!
 I love how my chargers look with my favorite Spode Delamere plates.

-Now that fall is here, I know I will be featuring a lot of tablescapes here on my blog.
+Now that fall is here (well, almost!), I know I will be featuring a lot of tablescapes here on my blog.
 Did you know I always have a running list of items I want to make myself for times like this?

 For this project, I used the Iron Orchid Designs decor moulds and made leaves to embellish a very basic plain charger.